Feldruebe/SimpleGraphCalculatorAndPlotter/SimpleGraphCalculatorAndPlotter/Analysis/ReadMe.md

 ### Export
 Exporting a new image is triggered by the view model by the save command.
 The model is then called to save the image.
 This is done by calculating the coordinates with the plotter and the parameters.
-After the coordinates are calculates the model passes these to the exporter to save the image.
+After the coordinates are calculated the model passes these to the exporter to save the image.
 <img src="Export-Export.png"/>